Dalmatian in an Apartment

 Noise Level

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Dalmatians have particular requirements based on their large size, heavy shedding level, and genetic predispositions to deafness and urinary stones.
+Care for Dalmatians has to account for a large frame, a heavy shedding profile, and breed-linked risk around deafness and urinary stones.

 Exercise Solutions